ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/README.md

 ### Installation

+#### Required Softwares
+- [Typst](https://typst.app/): Typst is the official code editor.

+OR

+- [Visual Studio Code](https://code.visualstudio.com/): It is a code editor that can be used to write Typst codes.
+- [Tinymist Typst Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist): It is an extension that helps writing Typst codes and provides simultaneous output viewing.

 #### Online

 ##### Using the Template from the [Typst.app](https://typst.app/) Website
 In this case, you need to be connected to the internet at all times.

-##### Using the Template with the [Tinymist Typst](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) Visual Studio Code Extension
+##### Using the Template with the [Tinymist Typst](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) [Visual Studio Code](https://code.visualstudio.com/) Extension
 In this case, you need the internet when downloading the template for the first time.
 After the first download, it can be used without being connected to the internet, and you need the internet momentarily when you want to download a different version of the template or switch to a new version.
 Afterwards, you can continue to use it without being connected to the internet.

 To use the template online with the tools mentioned above, you can import it as follows:

-**NOTE:** When you create a project by selecting a template from the 'Template Gallery' of the Tinymist Typst extension, you can import it in this way.
+**NOTE:** When you create a project by selecting a template from the 'Template Gallery' of the [Tinymist Typst](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) extension, you can import it in this way.
 ```typst
 #import "@preview/turkiye-neu-ies-thesis-and-term-project:0.1.0": (
   template-configurations,